jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

 If you’re ready to experience real personal growth and change your life, then follow these 10 simple steps to get your life in order.

-{% include widgets/toc.html heading="10 actionable steps to get your life together in 2022" list-items="Be honest with yourself, Grow up and take responsibility, Let go of small thinking, Seek out tough love, Clean up and fix your appearance, Eliminate the negatives, Develop a monetizable skill, Learn from your past, Have specific goals, Let the right kind of fear drive you" list-ids="1-be-honest-with-yourself, 2-grow-up-and-take-responsibility, 3-let-go-of-small-thinking, 4-seek-out-tough-love, 5-improve-your-grooming-and-fix-your-appearance, 6-eliminate-the-negatives, 7-develop-a-monetizable-skill, 8-learn-from-your-past, 9-have-specific-goals, 10-be-driven-by-fear" %}

 ## 1) Be honest with yourself

 The first step in getting your life together is also the most painful: